serverless/enterprise/docs/README.md

 Tenants are most often created for a team, a line of business, or an individual's personal workspace.

-### Event Gateway

-The [Event Gateway](https://www.github.com/serverless/event-gateway) is open-source pub/sub infrastructure for routing Events from any source to Functions running on any type of serverless compute (e.g. AWS Lambda, Azure Functions, containers).

-When you sign up for the Serverless Platform and create a Tenant, it comes with a hosted (aka "serverless") version of the Event Gateway (operated by us, Serverless Inc.).
-This Event Gateway is shared across all of the Applications you have in a Tenant, enabling you to share Events across Applications easily and react to them with serverless Functions.

-You can also self-host the Event Gateway and plug it into the Serverless Platform, instead of using our hosted version.
-If you're interested in this, message us [here](https://serverless.com/enterprise/).

 ### Application

 A serverless Application is built on serverless infrastructure, typically using Functions-as-a-Service (e.g. AWS Lambda) along with other serverless resources (e.g. DynamoDB, Aurora, Kinesis).